Your family tree is full of couples with their children listed underneath. They make up a nice complete family group.

 Family Bibles are often the only source of a child’s existence.
 This example is taken from the Harward (Howard) family of Moore/Lee County, NC.

 Christian S. Harward was born 2 November 1817 to George Harward and Elizabeth Suggs.
 Christian presumably died very young.
 In the 1820 census George Harward should have had three male children as under 5.
 Only 2 male children are listed as being under 5.
 Those two sons are known to be Allen M. [Mays] Harward and James A. Harward.]

 [If you are a Harward/Howard researcher and would like more information on this family, leave a comment below.
 I’m happy to share.]

-Gravestones are another source of information on a family’s children who died young.
+Gravestones are another source of information on an ancestor’s children who died young.
 This example is from the Maddox family of Chatham County, NC.

 This is the gravestone on Viola Maddox.
 [Viola was the daughter of James T. Maddox and Martha Jane Lett as well as my great-grandmother’s sister.
 I never knew of her existence until I came across her tombstone in the Moore Union Christian Church cemetery in Lee County, NC.]